Haixing-Hu/vue3-class-component/README.md

     File Components (SFCs).
 After closely examining its source code, we determined that to achieve correct transpilation, we need to apply [Babel] after [vite-plugin-vue] processes the source code.
 Therefore, the very simple plugin function above suffices for our needs.
+As an alternative, you can use [our version of vite-plugin-babel].

 For detailed configuration instructions, you can refer to:
 - A sample project created with [create-vue] and [vite]: [vue3-class-component-demo-vite]